hexagontk/webinar_hexagonal_architecture_hexagon/README.md

 The slides are on the `slides` folder (surprisingly).
 They are written in Markdown (`slides.md`), presented by [reveal.js] and served by a Kotlin script (though you can use any other means).

+For the sake of the demo, all code was contained on a single file, you can check a better structure example in the [hexagonal_starter](https://github.com/hexagonkt/hexagonal_starter) template project.

 Below you can find the information regarding the building and running of the presented demo application.